Steps

 Wonk

-Six-channel clock-synced LFO with phase-feedback “wonk” that drifts while staying BPM-locked.
+Six-channel clock-synced LFO with phase-feedback wonk distortion that stays tempo-locked.

 Panel map